isoguv24/togethr/SUPABASE_SETUP.md

 ---

-**🎉 You're all set!** Your Togethr app now has a fully functional Supabase backend with real-time chat, user authentication, gamification, and mood tracking.
+**🎉 You're all set!** Your unmute app now has a fully functional Supabase backend with real-time chat, user authentication, gamification, and mood tracking.

 ## 🛠️ Customization Options